ldionne/cppnow-2013-d2/4_d2/3_algorithm/3_lock_graph_with_threads.md

 <!SLIDE>
+# Example \#1
-we add a parallel edge if the label on it is different from that of existing edges
+We add a parallel edge if the label on it is different from that of existing edges.

     @@@ cpp
         mutex A, B;